Hipparion: Paleobiology and paleoecology

 Hipparion lived in the Old World Savannah Biome, or OWSB, consisting of woodlands to grasslands.
 Hipparion ate a mixed-feed diet, mostly consisting of grass.
 This diet is indicated by fossil evidence of microscopic wear patterns of scratches and pits on the enamel of Hipparion's teeth, observed using scanning electron microscopy (SEM).
+Additionally, stable isotope analysis indicates that despite significant shifts in climatic seasonality, this genus maintained a diet predominantly composed of C3 plants.

 Hipparion achieved skeletal maturity and possibly sexual maturity at about 3 years old.
 Fossils of Hipparion individuals are up to 10 years old at death.

-Isotopic analysis indicates that in the late Miocene Batallones 3 fossil site in Spain, the sabertooth cats Promegantereon and Machairodus, the amphicyonids (bear-dogs) Magericyon and Thaumastocyon, the large mustelid Eomellivora and possibly the early omnivorous giant panda relativa Indarctos likely considerably predated upon Hipparion.'
+Isotopic analysis indicates that in the late Miocene Batallones 3 fossil site in Spain, the sabertooth cats Promegantereon and Machairodus, the amphicyonids (bear-dogs) Magericyon and Thaumastocyon, the large mustelid Eomellivora and possibly the early omnivorous giant panda relative Indarctos likely considerably predated upon Hipparion.'

 Evolution and extinction

 Hipparion likely evolved from a species of Cormohipparion during the Late Miocene, about 11.4–11.0 Ma.
 This species, C. occidentale, came to Eurasia and Africa from North America.
 The last common ancestor of Hipparion and the modern horse was Merychippus.

 In the Old World, Hipparion experienced population decline and extinction down a North to South gradient, as did many other Miocene vertebrates.
 This trend is believed to be due to environmental changes caused by global cooling and decreasing carbon dioxide levels in the atmosphere.